Northern Ireland itinerary: Northern Ireland highlights and practical tips for a 2-day road trip in this stunning part of the world.

 Giants causeway walking paths

-The causeway can be discovered following several paths, colour coded.
+The causeway can be discovered following several paths, color coded.

 Red trail: we didn’t take the red trail but this is a 2 mile trail following the upper edge of the causeway.
 It is marked as ‘difficult’ but promises beautiful views